aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.markup/structureddocumenttagrangestart/remove_all_children/_index.md

 ﻿---
+title: StructuredDocumentTagRangeStart.remove_all_children method
+linktitle: remove_all_children method
-title: remove_all_children method
+articleTitle: remove_all_children method
-second_title: Aspose.Words for Python via .NET API Reference
+second_title: Aspose.Words for Python
-description: "Removes all the nodes between this range start node and the range end node."
+description: "StructuredDocumentTagRangeStart.remove_all_children method.
+Removes all the nodes between this range start node and the range end node."
 type: docs
 weight: 220
 url: /python-net/aspose.words.markup/structureddocumenttagrangestart/remove_all_children/